phonghuule/Building-CI-CD-Pipelines-for-Serverless-Applications/README.md

     ![createCloudEnv](/images/createCloudEnv.png)

-7. Clone the github repository for the ``serverless-start`` application.
+7. Clone your private github repository for the ``serverless-start`` application.
 **Note:** GitHub now uses a personal access token to access repositories as username and password usage has been discontinued.
 Please see [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a personal access token.

     ![cloneserverless-start-repo](/images/cloneserverless-start-repo.png)